The Center for Economic Accountability’s position on government subsidies for professional sports teams is simple:

 It’s also important to realize that sports compete with other local businesses for consumers’ entertainment dollars, rather than creating “economic development” out of thin air.
 People in cities without pro sports teams don’t just sit home and do nothing.
 Rather, they go out and spend their entertainment dollars on other things that create jobs and economic activity.
-This is why team owners’ claims of economic development ultimately end up falling through: They generally assume that all the money spent at the stadium wouldn’t be spent elsewhere, in but real life a dollar spent by a fan at a subsidized stadium is a dollar that fan’s not spending at some other business in the community.
+This is why team owners’ claims of economic development ultimately end up falling through: They generally assume that all the money spent at the stadium wouldn’t be spent elsewhere, in but real life a dollar spent by a fan at a subsidized stadium is a dollar they’re not spending at some other business in the community.

 At the end of the day, for all that sports are hugely important in our culture and an important part of many people’s lives.
 But the reality is that they’re not a major economic factor and we should stop treating them like they are.

-Pro sports teams in virtually every country but the United States manage to pay for their own stadiums without public subsidies.
+Pro sports teams in virtually every other country manage to pay for their own stadiums without help from taxpayers.
 It’s time to tell America’s team owners to do the same damn thing.

 The CEA on Stadium Subsidies: